Daniel15/Website/Daniel15.Web/Posts/2006-11-14-exams-finished.md

 ---

-<p>Yesterday, I completed my last exam.
-This means that school is now over for this year, and I'll have more time to work on other things :D</p>
+Yesterday, I completed my last exam.
+This means that school is now over for this year, and I'll have more time to work on other things :D